Kazitanvirazad/CSV4POJO/README.md

 <span>I would love to hear your feedback and suggestions on how to improve
 this utility.
 Please share it with your network and let me know what you think.
 Thank you for your support and interest.</span>

+<h4>Comment</h4>
+<span>This utility tool is free to use for any purpose.
+This tool can also be used for commercial purposes for free.
+The code in this repository
+is free and open for all.</span>